 Dinner is served in the evening as the Aria continues up-stream to the birth place of the Amazon River.

 Day 11: Luxury Amazon River cruise, fly to Lima

 Breakfast on-board.
 This morning, at dusk, the Aria will navigate around the edges of the Pacaya Samiria National Reserve, a vast national park covering some 5 million acres of flooded forest.
-This morning you’ll have the opportunity to witness one of the world’s greatest natural wonders – the start of the mighty Amazon River.
+This morning you’ll have the opportunity to witness one of the world’s greatest natural wonders – the source of the mighty Amazon River.
 Where the Ucayali and Marañon Rivers merge, a huge waterfall marks the start of the Amazon.
 The Amazon River is the world’s longest river stretching some 4,345 miles (6,993 km’s), passing through Peru, Colombia, Brazil, Venezuela, Ecuador and Bolivia.

 You will continue the morning with a journey by boat to a community located along the Marañon River.
 Here in a remote part of the world you will have the opportunity to meet traditional villagers, learn about their history, how they live and their folklore.
-You’ll get to learn about medicinal plants from a Shaman or local medicine teacher, whose knowledge of spiritual healing has been passed down for hundreds of years from generation to generation.
+You’ll get to learn about medicinal plants from a Shaman or local medicine teacher, whose knowledge of spiritual healing has been passed down for centuries from generation to generation.

 A light lunch is served on-board the Aria Amazon as it navigates down-river in the direction of Nauta City.

 At Nauta you can take a moment to visit the Manatee Rescue Center.
 The center is a type of animal orphanage that helps rehabilitate manatees before releasing them back to the wild.

 In the early afternoon you will be transferred back to the airport in Iquitos where you will catch an evening flight to Lima.
 On arrival in Lima, we will meet you and transfer you to your hotel for the evening.